Anuj-m02/LeetForces-CPH-/README.md

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

+Usage
+Fetch Test Cases
+Run the fetch command to fetch test cases from a LeetCode problem by entering the problem URL.
+The test cases will be stored in the test_cases folder.
+Manage Test Cases
+Use the manage command to edit, view, add, or remove test cases.
+Write Solution
+Use the write solution command to write your solution in either Python or C++.
+The solution will be written under the appropriate template in the respective file.
+Run Solution
+Run your solution using the run solution command.
+The command will execute your solution against the fetched test cases and show the expected and actual outputs for comparison.

 ## Requirements

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+Installation Instructions
+Before you begin, make sure to have the following installed:

+Python (latest version)
+C++ Compiler (such as GCC or Clang)
+Required Python Modules:
+ast
+selenium
+(Other modules as required, list them here)
+NPM Packages:
+(List all NPM packages required here)
+Chromedriver (for Selenium)

 ## Extension Settings